 In the area of recognition, some of the research we have shows that employee recognition is still a major problem all over the world.
 One of the questions in our pulse surveys is “How often do you usually get praise?” with four choices: Never, Every Quarter, Every Month, and Every Week.
 According to research from Gallup, you should be praising employees at least once a week.

-But our research shows that a whopping 72% (as of today) of people receive recognition less than once per week.
+But our research shows that a whopping 72% (as of today) of people receive employee recognition less than once per week.
 Our research also shows that 65% of employees feel like they don’t get enough praise.
 This is sad, considering how easy it is to praise someone.

 72% of employees get recognized less than once per week